TradeTrust/token-registry/README.md

 If you want to deploy your own modified version or simply want to have your own copy of the Title Escrow factory, you can use this command:

 ```
-npx hardhat deploy:factory --network rinkeby
+npx hardhat deploy:factory --network amoy
 ```

-👆 This will deploy a new Title Escrow factory on the _Rinkeby_ network without verifying the contract.
+👆 This will deploy a new Title Escrow factory on the _Amoyy_ network without verifying the contract.
 To verify the contract, pass in the `--verify` flag.

 ## Verification